jalanb/cde/readme.md

 kd is intended to make cd'ing easier

-The script gets a close match to a directory from command line arguments then prints that to stdout
-    which allows a usage in bash like
+The script gets a close match to a directory from command line arguments then prints that to stdout which allows a usage in bash like

-        $ cd $(python kd.py /usr local bin) or
+    $ cd $(python kd.py /usr local bin)
     $ cd $(python kd.py /bin/ls)

 First argument is a directory
     subsequent arguments are prefixes of sub-directories